ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 to the outside Verifier.

 In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.

+## Roles and Entities

+An entity in the RATS architecture includes at least on of the roles defined in this document.
+As a result, the entity can participate as a constituent of the RATS architecture.
+Additionally, an entity can aggregate more than one role into itself.
+These collapsed roles combine the duties of multiple roles.
+In these cases, interaction between these roles do not necessarily use the Internet Protocol.
+They can, e.g. using a loopback device or other IP-based communication between separate environments, but they do not have to.
+Alternative channels to convey conceptual messages include sockets, GPIO interfaces, local busses, or hypervisors.
+This conveyance is sometime referred to as "local conveyance".
+This type of conveyance is typically found in Composite Devices.
+Most importantly, these conveyance methods are out-of-scope of RATS, but they are presumed to exist in order to convey conceptual messages appropriately between roles.

+An exemplary usage scenario: An entity that both connects to a wide-area network and to a system bus taking on both the Attester and Verifier roles.
+As a system bus entity, a Verifier consumes Evidence from other devices connected to the system bus that implement Attester roles.
+As a wide-area network connected entity, it may implement an Attester role.
+The entity, as a system bus Verifier, may choose to fully isolate its role as a wide-area network Attester.
+Alternatively, attestation results might reflect an aggregation of system bus operational state claims in the form of Evidence.

+In essence, an entity that combines more than one role also creates and consumes the corresponding conceptual messages as defined in this document.

 # Topological Models {#overview}